SnehaJoshi11/School_District_Analysis/README.md

 - Also, Thomas High School lost its ranking as a top five school within this District.

-- But after updating the total student counts and exclude it to the Thomas High School ninth graders and removing their scores from the school data, Thomas High School again achieve its high average scores and gain its position as the number two school in the District.
+- But after updating the total student counts and exclude it to the Thomas High School ninth graders and removing their scores from the school data, Thomas High School again reach to its high average scores and gain its position as the number two school in the District.

 </p>